RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 ########################################################

 This feature provides a matrix representation of the GPUs present in a system by providing information of the manner in which the nodes are connected.
-This is represented in terms of weights, hops, and link types between two given GPUs.
-It also provides the numa node and the CPU affinity associated with every GPU.

 .. image:: /Current_Release_Notes/images/CLI1.PNG
    :align: center

-   and
+This is represented in terms of weights, hops, and link types between two given GPUs.
+It also provides the numa node and the CPU affinity associated with every GPU.

 .. image:: /Current_Release_Notes/images/CLI2.PNG
    :align: center